Skip to main content

 Targeting pain in additional visceral cancers and earlier-stage pancreatic cancer

-Based on the positive results demonstrated in the PoC 1 phase, Autonomix will initiate a follow-on PoC 2 phase in a market expansion opportunity that will double the potential addressable market beyond pancreatic cancer pain by evaluating additional visceral cancers that signal pain through the Celiac Plexus and earlier stage pancreatic cancers with moderate to severe pain.
+Building on the positive results demonstrated in the PoC 1 phase, Autonomix will initiate a follow-on PoC 2 phase in a market expansion opportunity that will double the potential addressable market beyond pancreatic cancer pain by evaluating additional visceral cancers that signal pain through the Celiac Plexus and earlier stage pancreatic cancers with moderate to severe pain.
 This follow-on phase of development is designed to validate the broader utility of our technology in interventional cancer pain management.

 Study Design